 Glad that I found this lesson idea on one of the Values Ed books in my classroom.
 It is through the use of paper fans and a simple sing-along activity.

-Here is the mechanics to the activity:
+Here are the mechanics to the activity:

 *Before doing this activity, make sure to orient the pupils on what they are about to do.
 Assure them that the activity will only be used as a springboard to the lesson and that later on, you will discuss why they needed to do the activity.

 - Each pupil will make a paper fan.
 They will have to write their names in the concealed part of the paper fan.

 2. All the pupils will form one big circle and by singing a song, the pupils will then pass the paper fan clock-wise.